gitpod-io/workspace-images/README.md

 ## Where to follow new updates

-- **Announcements**: Significant changes and breaking updates are announced through our [Changelog](https://www.gitpod.io/changelog/) with details.
+- **Announcements**: Significant changes and breaking updates are announced through the [CHANGELOG.md](/CHANGELOG.md) file with details.
 - **Recently Merged Changes**: For checking new features or updates staged for next deployment that don't warrant everyone's attention, browse through the [merged pull requests](https://github.com/gitpod-io/workspace-images/pulls?q=is%3Apr+is%3Amerged).
 - **Image Updates**: Every Monday, [a GitHub action](https://github.com/gitpod-io/workspace-images/actions/workflows/dockerhub-release.yml?query=is%3Asuccess) automatically builds and updates the images based on the `main` branch.
 Once built, these images are made available on [Gitpod's Docker Hub](https://hub.docker.com/u/gitpod).